Washington State Cougars women's basketball

 The Washington State Cougars women's basketball team represents Washington State University in women's basketball.
-The school competes as an affiliate member in the West Coast Conference in Division I of the National Collegiate Athletic Association (NCAA).
+The school competes as a member of the Pac-12 Conference in Division I of the National Collegiate Athletic Association (NCAA).
 The Cougars play at Beasley Coliseum near the campus in Pullman, Washington.

 Season-by-season record

-The Cougars have a 533–794 all-time record as of the 2018–19 season, with a 138–402 record in the Pacific 10/12 Conference and a 228–488 overall record for conferences.
+The Cougars had a 649–902 all-time record as of the end of the 2025–26 season, with a 191–489 record in the Pacific 10/12 Conference and a 297–582 overall record for conferences.